wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 == Screenshots ==
 1. Chat with your website visitors and add videos and images to the conversation.
 2. Theme - new age theme, design your own chat theme in 1 minute.
-3. Theme - Music chat theme, find it in out library of themes.
 4. Theme - Art theme, give a stylish chat to your organization
 5. Theme - Control any aspect of the chat, fonts, borders, image backgrounds and much more.
 6. Mobile chat (Tablet & smart phones).
 A chat to go, keep talking on the road.